 WBBL and Dolly’s Dream stand up to bullying

 The Women’s Big Bash League (WBBL) and Dolly’s Dream are partnering to raise funds and awareness about the serious issue of bullying and its devastating effects.

-During WBBL Finals, all of cricket’s ticket revenue from the semifinals and final will to go towards helping Dolly’s Dream create positive change in the community to prevent bullying.
+During WBBL Finals, all of cricket’s ticket revenue from the semifinals and final will go towards helping Dolly’s Dream create positive change in the community to prevent bullying.

 The partnership is supported by Australian Cricket’s three Dolly’s Dream ambassadors: Meg Lanning, Elyse Villani and Rachael Haynes.

 Dolly’s Dream Advisory Board Member and Alannah & Madeline Foundation CEO, Lesley Podesta